+A: First, inspect the unit.
+You can locate the compressor by using the manual.
+You might also check other components, whether they are clean and working.
+Second, look for the service valve inside the Freon kit.
+Plug it into the compressor line in the unit and follow the kit instructions.
+Next, plug the tap valve into the remaining compressor line to the AC compressor.
+Again, follow the instructions in the manual.
+Fourth, add the Freon to the lines by attaching the container to the two valves you have installed.
+And finally, charge Freon by turning on the unit and turn it to the highest setting.
+It would force the Freon to the unit, therefore recharging the air conditioner effectively.

 Q: What Is an AC Capacitor?

 A: Also called a run capacitor, this one is a small and cylindrical object which sends energy to the motor, which powers an air conditioning system.
-It gives the AC system the initial boost that it needs to turn on and also offers continuous power for it to continue running.
+It gives the AC system the initial boost that it needs to turn on and offers continuous power to continue running.

 Q: Why Is There Ice On My Central Ac Unit?

 A: Ice on or in the air conditioner could be due to many things.
 Once water is dripping outside from the system, it is reasonable, particularly if it is humid.
 If water is dripping from the AC system on the inside, and the drip pan under the unit is overflowing, there might be ice in the air conditioner, melting and collecting in the drip pan.

 Q: What Should You Do If Your Central Air Conditioner Smells Like Chemicals?